tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Dwarven Mug

 One in four mugs of ale you drink from this mug will be magically transformed into the very finest non-magical dwarven ale.
-If your relationship with the mug is good, the variety might even suit your current mood and the odds of getting a good brew might improve in your favor.
+If your relationship with the mug is positive, the variety might even suit your current mood and the odds of getting a good brew might improve in your favor.
 But really, who's going to complain about putting down a second, or even third, mug for the chance to get a taste of the best stuff?
 When that excellent ale does show up, you can share a sip or two with a friend, but other attempts to capitalize on this mug's magic will just shut it down until it can find a more suitable owner.

 ---